jakesgordon/rack-rabbit/EXAMPLES.md

     $ rr publish -e myexchange -t fanout "event" "data"

-Publish an event from your application using the `RackRabbit::Client` class:
+Publish an event from your application using the `RR` class:

     require 'rack-rabbit/client'

-    RackRabbit::Client.publish :myexchange, :type => :fanout, :path => "event", :body => "data"
+    RR.publish :myexchange, :type => :fanout, :path => "event", :body => "data"

 **All subscribers should see the event when using a fanout exchange**